Code modernization strategies for short-range non-bonded molecular dynamics simulations: Background

 \subsection{ESPResSo++}

-Started in 2008 as a joint collaboration between the Fraunhofer SCAI Institute and the Theory Group of the Max Planck Institute for Polymer Research, ESPResSo++ has become a central tool to perform coarse grained simulations and to provide a sophisticated and versatile framework for the development of new methods and algorithms.
-In order to simplify data exchange in complex workflows in combination with other software packages (e.g., LAMMPS, GROMACS, VOTCA), interfaces to these programs have been implemented.
-ESPResSo++ supports a variety of standard MD algorithms (e.g. Velocity-Verlet Integrator in NVE, NVT, NPT Ensembles) as well as several advanced methods (e.g. AdResS, H-AdResS, equilibration of polymer melts, Lattice Boltzmann, 3-body non-bonded Stillinger-Weber or the Tersoff potential) and modern data structures (e.g., H5MD) in parallel file I/O environments.
-More recent and ongoing developments include the integration of the ScaFaCoS library for long range interactions (Jülich Supercomputing Centre, 2014) and Lees-Edwards boundary conditions.
-Collaborative development within an international group of scientists, including continuous integration (CI) and Unit-Tests happens on the GitHub platform\footnote{\url{https://www.github.com/espressopp}}.
-ESPResSo++ is one of the central software packages of the Transregio SFB 146 and also part of the software pool of the European E-CAM project.
+Started in 2008 as a joint collaboration between the Fraunhofer SCAI Institute and the Theory Group of the Max Planck Institute for Polymer Research, ESPResSo++ has become a central tool to perform coarse-grained simulations and to provide a sophisticated and versatile framework for the development of new methods and algorithms \citep{halverson2013espressopp, guzman2019espresso++}.
+In order to simplify data exchange in complex workflows in combination with other software packages such as LAMMPS \citep{thompson2022lammps}, GROMACS \citep{abraham2015gromacs} and VOTCA \citep{ruhle2009versatile, wehner2018electronic}, interfaces to these programs have been implemented.
+ESPResSo++ supports a variety of standard MD algorithms (e.g. Velocity Verlet Integrator in NVE, NVT, NPT Ensembles) as well as several advanced methods (e.g. AdResS, H-AdResS, equilibration of polymer melts, Lattice Boltzmann, 3-body non-bonded Stillinger-Weber or the Tersoff potential) and modern data structures (e.g., H5MD) in parallel file I/O environments.
+More recent and ongoing developments include the integration of the ScaFaCoS library\footnote{\url{http://www.scafacos.de}} for long range interactions and Lees-Edwards boundary conditions \citep{xu2021implementation}.
+Collaborative development within an international group of scientists, including continuous integration (CI) and unit testing, happens on the GitHub platform.\footnote{\url{https://www.github.com/espressopp}}